MicrosoftDocs/azure-dev-docs/articles/javascript/core/test-azure-sdk-integrated-code.md

 End-to-end testing validates the complete operation of an application in an environment that simulates real user scenarios.
 By using frameworks like [Playwright](https://playwright.dev/), you can automate browser-based tests to interact with your applications as users would.

-*Scenario-based testing* involves creating test cases for complete user flows, such as signing up, performing a task, and logging out.
+*Scenario-based testing* involves creating test cases for complete user flows, such as signing up, performing a task, and signing out.
 You can use this testing to verify the application's functionality and user experience on Azure, which helps ensure that all components work together seamlessly from end to end.

 Learn more: